nicopaulb/blog/_posts/en/2024-08-06-homeserver.md

 I also added a dynamic DNS plugin to Caddy, in order to sync my IP server adress with my domain name provider.
 So even if my internet service provider attributes me a dynamic IP, I can always have access to my homeserver via my domain name.

 To improve even more the security, I also use a service called Crowdsec to detect peers with malicious behaviors and block them for accessing my server.
-Crowdsec analyses the Caddy logs and if its behavior engine detects one of the configured scenario, it will blocks the IP at a firewall level.
+Crowdsec analyses the Caddy logs and if its behavior engine detects one of the configured scenario, it will block the IP at a firewall level.
 The avantage of Crowdsec over the other similar services available (Fail2ban for example), is that it offers a collobarative solution.
 Indeed, when a Crowdsec user blocks an aggressive IP, it is also shared among all users to further improve everyone's security.

 ## Update and backup